DylanVuong3/python-stock-management/StockManagement/README.md

 - $env:FLASK_APP = 'StockManagement.py'
 - $env:FLASK_ENV = 'development'
 - flask run

+The script should print out a url link which you can paste into a URL web browser to access the app.

 If the app still doesn't run, try executing this command into your windows terminal:
 - Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser